 Your own attitude to the project — you should be extremely involved and passionate.
 Sharing the product vision and business value to let a team see that it writes code, not for the sake of code, but to solve a real problem.
 Users’ feedback is another inspiration tool.
 For example, when the project will be already in production, you may arrange retrospectives meetings and present the business metrics for the team to show how the project is growing.

-Hiring an outsourced team is definitely risky.
+Outsourcing work to a hired team is definitely risky.
 Yet the risks may be eliminated with the proper working processes and regular communication.
-You just need to find a good team.